Sanglier \sân·glē·ā\ n. [French] wild boar

 Wild boar are common in Sonoma County, East Texas, and much of France.
 They are often seen in and around the vineyards we farm and we are always impressed when we chance upon one in the countryside.
 They are fiercely intelligent, brash, and highly adaptable.
 Wild boar is also a classic ingredient in many of the cuisines of France, a favorite travel destination for us, and an inspiration for much of Melissa's cooking.

 Raised in a farming family in East Texas, Glenn Alexander was always drawn to the land.
-While pursuing a degree in viticulture, he farmed his own organic Cicada Vineyard in the Russian River Valley and began his winemaking education in the cellar at Preston Winery.
+While pursuing a degree in viticulture, he farmed his own organic vineyard in the Russian River Valley and began his winemaking education at Preston Winery.
 Soon he was asked to farm for some neighbors and decided to start his own farming company in 2003, and named it after the Greek god of the grape harvest and wine, Bacchus.
-Today Bacchus farms vineyards for such respected wineries as Paul Hobbs, Kosta Browne, Pahlmeyer, Eric Kent, and the Chalk Hill biodynamic vineyards owned by the legendary Lurton Family of Bordeaux.
-Bacchus now farms 800 acres of premium vineyards in Sonoma County, including Kick Ranch, Obsidian, Jemrose, Griffin’s Lair, Cleary Ranch and many others.
+By 2016 he was farming 800 acres.

-In 2006, with their two children, Dustin and Chelsea, Glenn and Melissa started Sanglier Cellars.
-They produced their first vintage as a small four barrel lot of syrah from a vineyard on a sandstone ridgeline west of Healdsburg.
-In 2007, Sanglier produced its second vintage of syrah from the volcanic soils of Kick Ranch located on the eastern flank of Spring Mountain.
-Since that time, Sanglier's wine program has grown to include pinot noir, chardonnay, cabernet sauvignon, sauvignon blanc, viognier, a traditional skin contact press rosé, and a Chateauneuf-du-Pape styled grenache-syrah-mourvedre blend.
+In 2006, Glenn and Melissa started Sanglier Cellars.
+The first vintage was a four-barrel lot of Syrah from a vineyard Glenn farmed on a sandstone ridgeline west of Healdsburg.
+In 2007, they expanded the second vintage to include a Syrah from the volcanic soils of Kick Ranch located on the eastern flank of Spring Mountain.
+Today, Sanglier's wines have grown to include pinot noir, chardonnay, cabernet sauvignon, sauvignon blanc, a traditional whole cluster press rosé, and a Chateauneuf-du- Pape styled grenache-syrah-mourvedre blend.

 Glenn and Melissa Alexander